Nemanja Ilić

-Nemanja Ilić (Немања Илић; born 11 May 1990) is a Serbian handball player for Fenix Toulouse and the Serbia national team.
+Nemanja Ilić (Немања Илић; born 11 May 1990) is a Serbian handball player and the team captain for Fenix Toulouse.
+He also represented the Serbia national team.

 Club career

 After coming through the youth categories of Partizan, Ilić spent two seasons on loan with Radnički Kragujevac.
 He returned to his parent club in 2010 and helped the team win two consecutive national championships (2011 and 2012).
 In 2013, Ilić moved abroad and signed with French side Fenix Toulouse.
 He was loaned to Barcelona in early 2019, replacing the injured Casper Ulrich Mortensen until the end of the season.

 International career

 A Serbia international since 2012, Ilić participated in three World Championships (2013, 2019 and 2023) and five European Championships (2014, 2018, 2020, 2022 and 2024).

 Personal life

 Ilić is the older brother of fellow handball player Vanja Ilić.